Michele-Maestrini/FusionCore_v0/README.md

 # $\text{Fusion}_{3,3} \text{ Industrial AI}$

-Project $F_{3,3}$ Redefining Industrial Reliability via Multi-Modal Fusion.
+Project $F_{3,3}$: Redefining Industrial Reliability via Multi-modal Fusion.
 This framework bridges the "Trust Gap" by fusing structured telemetry, environmental context, and unstructured logs.
 Built on a distributed PySpark architecture with Temporal Fusion Transformers, it targets a 70% reduction in downtime to protect enterprise EBIT margins.
-Here is the refined, high-level `README.md`.
-It focuses strictly on the strategic and technical value proposition of the project, making it ideal for a portfolio or a project landing page.

 ---

-# Project : Multi-Modal Industrial Reliability Framework
+# Project : $F_{3,3}$ Multi-modal Industrial Reliability Framework

 ## 📌 Overview

 **Project $F_{3,3}$** is an end-to-end Industrial AI framework designed to bridge the "Trust Gap" between predictive models and the factory floor.
-By moving beyond isolated sensor data,  fuses three distinct data streams to deliver interpretable, production-grade **Remaining Useful Life ()** forecasts.
+By moving beyond isolated sensor data,  synthesises three distinct data streams to deliver interpretable, production-grade **Remaining Useful Life ()** forecasts.

 The framework is architected to transform maintenance from a volatile **Operating Expense (OpEx)** into a predictable driver of **EBIT stability**.